mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   <ul>
     <li> About 2 weeks before each exam, I would make a spreadsheet of some past exam questions that would be good practice. <a href="https://docs.google.com/spreadsheets/d/1pYwW-Cp8iEbguizOo3REEN4q_uzYDdm04OrZ6_cSobU/edit?usp=sharing">Example</a> </li>
     <li> We would each “sign-up” to be responsible for certain past exams/questions, solve the exam, and upload our solution to a Google Drive. </li>
     <li> The benefits were two-fold.
-(1) As we were working and studying at our own pace, we could check our solutions against each other’s and ask questions/discuss differences.
+(1) As we were studying at our own pace, we could check our solutions against each other’s and ask questions/discuss differences.
 This was especially helpful when there were not any provided solutions from the professor.
 (2) We had a dedicated time to chat about things we were confused about or wanted to highlight as tricky/interesting. </li>
     <li> As the year progressed, we did not meet all too frequently or discuss things for each class, but some folks continued the practice of uploading solutions and we all were available to discuss challenging questions/compare solutions in a more fluid manner in our offices.</li>
     <li> As much as I wanted structured study groups, the reality is that everyone studies at their own pace and at different times - and that's ok!
 At the end of the day, everyone should do what works for them!
-For me, it became important to just have some peers I could reach out to in case there was anything I wanted to discuss and a platform to share work. </li>
+For me, it became important to just have a platform to share work and some peers I could reach out to with questions. </li>
   </ul>
   </li>
   <li> <i><b>Office hours:</b></i> I loved going to office hours.
 I was intimidated at first that my questions were too silly/basic, but after not doing well on my first test, it sunk in that it’s better to ask and be honest about what I don't understand than to not.
 I strategically would go to our TA’s office hours when my questions were more minor/specific to a particular problem and to our professor’s office hours when I had broader questions.
 I also benefited from others being in office hours who had similar questions or asked questions I could ask follow-ups to. </li>